 The game is split into two modes, Story Mode and 1 vs 1 Mode.
 Sam Otero ensures that the story mode is updated regularly, and also that mystery gifts are available each week in the form of special shiny Pokémon that level up faster than regular ones.
 Story Mode involves exploring the different wild and trainer battles in the parts of the map that have been designed by Sam so far.
 1 vs. 1 Mode is more rigid in structure much like the original Pokémon Tower Defense, with back-to-back battles against trainers with increasingly difficult Pokémon.
 Only the main story mode allows you to capture and train Pokémon like in the main series, whilst 1 vs. 1 involves purchasing the necessary Pokémon from a select few and attempting to win from there.

-Style is something that this game is not short of, with everything looking and sounding exactly like is being played on a Game Boy Colour (for more Pokémon sounds, check out this Pokémon Gold Soundboard).
+Style is something that this Pokemon Tower Defense 2 is not short and can be played here http://www.pokemontowerdefense1.com/, with everything looking and sounding exactly like it's being played on a Game Boy Colour (for more Pokémon sounds, check out this Pokémon Gold Soundboard).
 There is also an incredible amount of content in the game, from the different story mode challenges to the sheer quantity of Pokemon to catch and train; a Pokémon trainer will never be left wanting here.
 The only problem with the game is that for beginners, it takes an incredibly long time to train your Pokémon to higher levels.